 15. VAT Returns (if applicable)

 15.0.1.
-We will be able to act on your behalf for all of your businesses VAT affairs from the date your registration form is received by us.
+We will be able to act on your behalf for your businesses VAT affairs from the date your registration form is received by us.
+For any specialist areas of VAT, such as TOMMS, Opt to tax or others, we hold the right to withdraw the VAT services.

 15.0.2.
 We will send the VAT return to you for your approval before it is submitted to HMRC.